pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-usbd_endpoint_offload_information_v1.md

 ### -field TransferSegmentLA

-The transfer segment link address.
+The physical address of the transfer ring segment.

 ### -field TransferSegmentVA

-The transfer segment virtual address.
+The virtual address of the transfer ring segment.

 ### -field TransferRingSize

-The size of the transfer ring buffer.
+The size of the transfer ring.

 ### -field TransferRingInitialCycleBit

+The initial cycle bit of the transfer ring.

 ### -field MessageNumber

+The message number for the secondary event ring.

 ### -field EventRingSegmentLA

-The event ring segment link address.
+The physical address of the event ring segment.

 ### -field EventRingSegmentVA

-The event ring segment virtual address.
+The virtual address of the event ring segment.

 ### -field EventRingSize

-The size of the event ring buffer.
+The size of the event ring.

 ### -field EventRingInitialCycleBit

+The initial cycle bit of the event ring.

 ## see-also